 A call to a professional is unnecessary if you follow these simple steps.

 Never lift up or carry your grandfather clock without first partially disassembling it.
-Moving your clock a few inches from one area of a room to another requires that you do it carefully and correctly.
-There is no point in irreparably damaging your prized possession.
+This is very important as you risk damage to your valuable clock.
+Moving your clock just a few inches from one area of a room to another requires that you do it carefully and correctly.

-To preserve its finish, use cotton gloves to handle the weights, pendulum and other clock parts.
+To preserve its finish, use cotton gloves to handle the weights, pendulum and other brass clock parts.

 The weights are not all the same although they may look identical